kyma-project/kyma/docs/04-operation-guides/security/sec-03-access-kyma.md

 ---
-title: Access Kyma
+title: Access Kyma securely
 ---

 As a user, you can access Kyma using the following:

-- Kyma Dashboard which allows you to view, create, and manage your resources.
+- Kyma Dashboard, which allows you to view, create, and manage your resources.
-- [Kubernetes-native CLI (kubectl)](https://kubernetes.io/docs/reference/kubectl/overview/) which allows you to manage your resources using a command-line interface.
-To access and manage your resources, you need a config file, called 'kubeconfig', required for authentication.
-You can obtain the 'kubeconfig' file directly from your cloud provider.
-It allows you to access the Kubernetes API server, usually as the admin user.
-Kyma does not manage this config in any way.
+- [Kubernetes-native CLI (kubectl)](https://kubernetes.io/docs/reference/kubectl/overview/), which allows you to manage your resources using a command-line interface.

 ## Kyma Dashboard